Progress is mighty slow on this particular magnum opus. Three weeks have passed since chapter 33 went live, and lo, I’ve written…ahem…well…this:

 Of course.
 They had passkeys, only legitimately.
 “I’ll be right down there, Yia.
 Get the women in their bunks and don’t let them out.
 Unless one of the Suits asks you to.
 Understood?”

-She shut Yiadwene off, called Security, and asked them to sent a Blacksuit to her quarters.
+She shut Yiadwene off, called Security, and asked them to send a Blacksuit to her quarters.

 Before she could end that exchange, a page from Bhotil flashed up on the vidspot.